kindy235/mysignals/README.md

 ### Database Management System (DBMS)

-You can select the DBMS in spingboot configuration file `application.properties`
+You can change the DBMS in spingboot configuration file `application.properties`

 #### H2 Database (in developpment)

+H2 is the choosen database for developpment mode :

    - Database configuration for H2